renderorange/weather-api/README.txt

 The GPIO pin the DHT sensor is connected to.

+# INSTALLATION

+Before installing the module dependencies for this project, the bcm2835 C library will need to be installed.

+First, ensure you have build-essential and make installed so you can compile the library.

+    # apt-get install build-essential make

+Download the bcm2835 library to the desired location.
+My personal location for source code is /usr/local/src/, and is used in the example below.
+Also, ensure you have the latest version; the link below is for v1.56 which might not be the latest as you're reading this.

+    # cd /usr/local/src/
+    /usr/local/src # wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.56.tar.gz
+    /usr/local/src # tar zxvf bcm2835-1.56.tar.gz

+Now, configure, make, test, and install the library.

+    /usr/local/src # cd bcm2835-1.56/
+    /usr/local/src/bcm2835-1.56 # ./configure
+    /usr/local/src/bcm2835-1.56 # make
+    /usr/local/src/bcm2835-1.56 # make check
+    /usr/local/src/bcm2835-1.56 # make install

+If you receive the following error when running the api through nodejs:

+    bcm2835_init: Unable to open /dev/gpiomem: Permission denied

+You're probably running the api as an un-privileged user (you should be), which isn't the 'pi' user.
+You will need to add the user to the gpio group so it can access gpiomem (replace apiuser with the user you're running nodejs as).

+    # adduser apiuser gpio

 # DEPENDENCIES

 This project is built using nodejs and utilizes both deconstructing assignment and template literals from ES6.
 Because of this, the latest (or newer) nodejs is recommended.